 Contiguity awareness.
-We found that 66% of participants (N = 68) responded correctly to the contiguity questions about CS1 and CS2 (i.e., “One words always had a positive meaning and the other one a negative meaning”).
-Contiguity responses in which at least one of the two answers (CS1- and CS2-USs contiguity) indicated the opposite contiguity (e.g., “Both words always had a negative meaning” when the CS was matched with positive stimuli), and when participants did not remember at least one of the two (N = 11).
-We noticed however that another type of incorrect contiguity response emerged for a considerable proportion of participants (23%): 18 participants remembered that both the CSs were paired with 2 US stimuli of the same valence (i.e., “Both words always had a negative meaning” for CS matched in color with negative stimuli; “Both words always had a positive meaning” for CS matched in color with positive stimuli), and 5 participants did so for at least one of the CS while they responded correct to the other one.
-Comparing the effect of the manipulation across participants with either correct contiguity or color-matching-driven contiguity memory resulted in a significant interaction only on explicit attitude change, F(1, 96) = 5.36, p = .006, η2partial = .10, such that the effect was stronger for participants with color-matching-driven contingency.
+We found that 65% of participants (N = 67) responded correctly to the contiguity questions about CS1 and CS2 (i.e., “One word always had a positive meaning and the other one a negative meaning”).
+23 participants had contiguity responses in which at least one of the two answers (CS1- and CS2-USs contiguity) indicated the opposite contiguity (e.g., “Both words always had a negative meaning” when the CS was matched with positive stimuli).
+Six participants did not remember at least one of the two contiguities.
+We noticed however that another type of incorrect contiguity response emerged for a considerable proportion of participants (23%): 24 participants remembered that both the CSs were paired with 2 US stimuli of the same valence (i.e., “Both words always had a negative meaning” for CS matched in color with negative stimuli; “Both words always had a positive meaning” for CS matched in color with positive stimuli), and 1 participant did so for one of the CS while they responded correct to the other one.
+Comparing the effect of the manipulation across participants with either correct contiguity or color-matching-driven contiguity memory resulted in a significant interaction only on explicit attitude change, F(2, 100) = 8.91, p < .001, η2partial = .15, such that the effect was stronger for participants with color-matching-driven contingency.
 Therefore, participants memory concerning the valence of the two USs presented on screen was affected by the valence of the US that matched the color of the CS at issue.
 This might imply that, at least for some participants, color matching affect evaluative scores by influencing how stimuli-pairings are processed by the individuals.

 Hypothesis (color) and influence Awareness.
 We looked at participants’ response to the color awareness question (i.e., During the first part of the study, did you notice that the color of MORAG and STRUAN switched to the same color as either positive or negative words?).
-We found that 26% of the participants did not notice this.
+We found that 28% of the participants did not notice this.
 We then re-ran the analyses considering hypothesis awareness as an additional factor in a 2x2 ANOVA.
-We found no significant interaction on implicit, F(1, 98) = 1.29, p = .260, and a significant one on explicit, F(1, 98) = 9.48, p = .003, η2partial = .09.
-Among participants who did actually notice the switching in color, we found that 65% of them reported that the color switching influenced the way the evaluated the CSs, while for the remaining 35% it did not.
-Results confirmed that on those who explicitly indicated they have been influenced by the color switching (N = 49), the impact of our manipulation was stronger on both implicit, F(1, 47) = 40.46, p < .001, η2partial = .46, and explicit attitude change, F(1, 47) = 189.80, p < .001, η2partial = .80.
+We found no significant interaction on implicit, F(1, 101) < 1, p = .32, and a significant one on explicit, F(1, 101) = 9.36, p = .003, η2partial = .09.
+Among participants who did actually notice the switching in color, we found that 66% of them reported that the color switching influenced the way the evaluated the CSs, while for the remaining 34% it did not.
+Results confirmed that on those who explicitly indicated they have been influenced by the color switching (N = 49), the impact of our manipulation was stronger on both implicit, F(1, 48) = 40.46, p < .001, η2partial = .46, and explicit attitude change, F(1, 48) = 189.80, p < .001, η2partial = .80.